Oscillating cylinder steam engine: Operation

 The steam needs to be fed into the end of the cylinder at just the right time in the cycle to push the piston in the correct direction.
 In the other direction, the steam needs to be allowed to escape from the cylinder.
 As the crankshaft rotates, the piston rod moves up and down (or side to side in the case of a vertical cylinder) as well as in and out.
 Because the piston rod is rigid and the piston itself is long relative to its diameter, this causes the cylinder to rock, or "oscillate" on its special mounting (trunnion).
 In the design usually found in a toy or model engine, a hole in the side of the cylinder (one at each end for a double-acting cylinder) and a pair of holes in the port block are arranged so that this rocking motion lines up the holes at the correct times, allowing steam to enter the cylinder in one direction and to escape into the atmosphere or condenser in the other direction.

 In full-size engines, the steam and exhaust ports are usually built into the pivot (trunnion) mounting.
 However, separate valves may be provided, controlled by the oscillating motion.
-This allows the cutoff timing to be varied to enable expansive working, as in, for example, the engine in the paddle ship PD Krippen.
+This allows the cutoff timing to be varied to enable expansive working.
 Alternatively, expansive working can also be provided by means of Woolf compounding, just as compactly if the two expansion stages are provided on either side of a single piston within a single cylinder, all arranged as a trunk engine (however, an oscillating cylinder engine does not benefit from the advantage of compactness that a trunk engine would otherwise provide, as it has that already from its own design features).
 Each approach to expansive working compromises the advantage of simplicity but still retains the advantage of compactness.